kaylah-tan/ResearchParticipantStudyManager/README.md

+# This is a Research Participant System created during my senior capstone course.

-# How to run the program:
+## How to run the program:

 1. Install Node - go to nodejs.org/en/download and follow the instructions.
 2. Open the repository, and open two terminal windows.
 In one, cd to BackEnd, and in the other, cd into FrontEnd.